-A RECORD OF MEETING OPERATIONAL AND INVESTMENT GOALS
+A RECORD OF MEETING OPERATIONAL AND INVESTMENT GOALS BUT SIGNIFICANT SAVINGS PLANNED

 In fiscal year 2015-16, gross fare income, which constitutes the bulk of TfL's own-sourced revenue, increased by 6.7% reflecting both rising demand (3.2% higher across the whole network) and fare increases linked to the retail price index (increases averaged 1%).
-We believe that TfL has managed its finances very efficiently in the last few years, meeting targeted spending and fare levels.
+In its finance report for the first three quarters of 2016-17, TfL reported a slight underperformance on fares income, which were 2% lower than budgeted, primarly reflecting weaker than anticipated passenger volumes.
+Nevertheless, we believe that TfL has managed its finances very efficiently in the last few years, meeting targeted spending and fare levels.
 This success is particularly significant when taking into account civil disturbances in the Summer of 2011, the 2012 Olympic Games and more generally the substantial construction work having occurred over the years, and which continues to gain pace.
-Crossrail is now 75% complete and on schedule and on budget.
+Crossrail is now 80% complete and on schedule and on budget.
 Going forward, we believe that TfL's future revenue growth will depend largely on continued population growth as well as the successful delivery of capacity improvements from large capital projects, particularly Crossrail.
-TfL is currently undergoing a comprehensive cost review in order to maximize value for money.